 DON ROBERTO: THE ADVENTURE OF BEING CUNNINGHAME GRAHAM

 Horseman, politician, writer, adventurer – it would be impossible to invent Don Roberto today.
-Best known as the co-founder, with Keir Hardie, of the Scottish Labour Party, forerunner of the modern Labour Party, and later as founding president of the Scottish National Party, in a long and extraordinary life he was many other things besides ...
+He is best known as the co-founder, with Keir Hardie, of the Scottish Labour Party, forerunner of the modern Labour Party, and later as founding president of the Scottish National Party, but in a long and extraordinary life he was many other things besides ...